 The BMC currently has nine Specialist Committees, that support a range of work areas in the organisation.
 These are:

 Access Management Group

-The Access Management Group sets the overall direction for the BMC's access, conservation & environment work, and oversees the work of sub-groups.
-It also monitors the work of the BMC access officers, offering advice, support and guidance on issues of national and/or significant importance.
+The Access Management Group support the access, conservation and environment work at the BMC, advice, support and guidance on issues of national and/or significant importance.

 The Clubs Committee discusses matters relating to and of interest to clubs and facilitates the sharing of information between clubs.
 It also facilitates communication and consultation by the BMC with affiliated clubs on all matters relating to clubs.

 The Equity, Diversity, and Inclusion (EDI) Committee are responsible for the delivery and direction of the BMC EDI Strategy and Diversity Inclusion Action Plan (DIAP).
 Delivering events, creating education and training resources, signposting to funding opportunities, and creating membership offers capable of empowering everyone to take part in our activities.
 The EDI Committee work across six priority areas around inclusion: gender, race, LGBTQ+, disability, mental health, and youth

 Hill Walking Group

 The Hill Walking Group considers what the full offer for hill walking within the BMC should look like as well as looking to increase the number of hill goers who have an awareness and appreciation of what the BMC does for hill walkers.
 It responds to growing participation in hill walking by seeking ways to spread messages about safety and good conduct in the outdoors and looks at ways of improving equity and access to hill walking.

 The Huts Group represents the BMC’s interest where it has a direct involvement in the operation of a hut.
 It also offers advice, guidance and support to BMC affiliated clubs on the running of club huts.